hentesoposszum/Toldi.js/README.md

 #### Setup

-To use these middlewares the *setupMiddlewares* function is used.
+To take advantage of these middlewares the *setupMiddlewares* function is used.

 ```javascript
 setupMiddlewares(useBodyParser : Boolean, useCookieParser : Boolean, useQueryParser: Boolean, addRedirectToResponse : Boolean);